Macross-Software/core/ClassLibraries/Macross.OpenTelemetry.Extensions/README.md

-By default the extension will listen to all OpenTelemetry sources (`^OpenTelemetry.*$`) and will log any events at the `EventLevel.Warning` level or greater, but this can be configured.
+By default the extension will listen to all OpenTelemetry sources (`^OpenTelemetry.*$`) and will log any events at the `EventLevel.Warning` level or lower (more severe), but this can be configured.

 At runtime: